 TO START A COMMUNITY WATCH

 1. Contact the Crime Prevention Officer with the Columbus County Sheriff’s Office about setting up a COMMUNITY WATCH program.
-Lieutenant Justin Worley can assist with information, materials and technical advice.
-Lieutenant Worley can be reached at 910-642-6551 ext.
-2309.
+Captain Justin Worley can assist with information, materials and technical advice.
+Captain Worley can be reached at 910-642-6551.

 2. Schedule a meeting with your neighbors in a church, home, community building, volunteer fire department or other location.